 What Are Fatal Accidents?

-A fatal accident is one where the victim is killed in an accident caused by a third party, with no fault on the part of the victim but where it is possible the 3rd party may not be to blame in all instances.
-This could be a road traffic accident, a criminal act against the victim or accidents in the workplace.
+A fatal accident is one where the victim is killed in an accident caused by a third party, with no fault on the part of the victim.
+This could be caused by a road traffic accident, a criminal act against the victim or an accident at work.

 What Are Wrongful Deaths?